philgermano/Vitual-pet-project/README.md

 player can name pet
-start button deletes itself and pet image is spawned in age displayed and increasing
+start button deletes itself and pet image is spawned in age displayed and increasing need new playzone background image. white box looks bad. needs to darken when pet sleep is hit. set a second mouth that is black and use background blur to blend them for darkness. make pet image wander the screen ***keyframes*** Sorta there needs improvement but base done. need to add more options in. set duration and can use a time to know when they finish. like if each pass takes 6 seconds. pet evolves

 TO DO
 ---------
-make pet image wander the screen ***keyframes*** Sorta there needs improvement but base done. need to add more options in. set duration and can use a time to know when they finish. like if each pass takes 6 seconds.
-Change background to fit napping vs eating deploy to github pages(recording 7/6)

-need new playzone background image. white box looks bad. needs to darken when pet sleep is hit. set a second mouth that is black and use background blur to blend them for darkness.

 add detail to tamagatchi image background. stars or something.

 set animations for pet will sleep and eat. use state machine to allow inputs only when awake

-set up evolution to new sprite set and stuff when age reaches 10

 CHALLENGES AND ISSUES